FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `vars` is a hashmap of environment variables that will be available to the `script`

 `save_artifacts` is a list of paths to directories or files that you want to make available to future tasks.
 For example, an artifact created by a build task which you want to deploy.
 Use `.` to save the entire working directory (e.g. for node.js or ruby apps).
 See `deploy_artifact` in the `deploy-cf` task for using a saved artifact.

+`save_artifacts_on_failure` is a list of paths to directories or files that you want to save if the provided script fails.
+This is useful for test reports and such.

 `restore_artifacts` restores all previously saved artifacts into the working dir of the job.
 I.e if you have saved `build/my/thing` and `some/other/path` in a run/docker-compose task, and you set `restore_artifacts: true` in a subsequent task the files `build/my/thing` and `some/other/path` will be present.